distantmagic/aloni/examples/demo-app/README.md

 # demo app

-This is a demo app that showcases the use of the intention library.
+This is a demo app that showcases the use of the Aloni library.

 ## Usage